Plzeň (Pilsen), Czech Republic

 - Properties: Shows properties of selected objects.

-- Subsystem mask: Shows a mask of a subsystem.
+- Subsystem Mask: Shows a mask of a subsystem (i.e. parametric dialog).

-- Look under mask: Opens a selected subsystem in a new windows.
+- Look under Mask: Opens a selected subsystem in a new window.

 The View menu provides commands and operations with REXYGEN Studio windows and working area.